wp-plugins/backup-wp/readme.txt

 **How can I upgrade to Backup PRO version?**

-Order our Wordress Backup Pro version [here](http://sygnoos.com/wpbackup/).
+Order our WordPress Backup Pro version [here](http://sygnoos.com/wpbackup/).
 You can choose any plan which the best fits your needs.

 == Changelog ==